exercism/v3/languages/csharp/exercises/concept/integral-numbers/.docs/after.md

-C#, like many statically typed languages, provides a number of types that represent integers, each with its own range of values.
+C#, like many statically typed languages, provides a number of types that represent integers, each with its own [range of values][integral-numeric-types].
 At the low end, the `sbyte` type has a minimum value of -128 and a maximum value of 127.
 Like all the integer types these values are available as `<type>.MinValue` and `<type>.MaxValue`.
 At the high end, the `long` type has a minimum value of -9,223,372,036,854,775,808 and a maximum value of 9,223,372,036,854,775,807.
 In between lie the `short` and `int` types.

-The ranges are determined by the storage width of the type as allocated by the system.
-For example, a byte uses 8 bits and a long uses 64 bits.

 Each of the above types is paired with an unsigned equivalent: `sbyte`/`byte`, `short`/`ushort`, `int`/`uint` and `long`/`ulong`.
 In all cases the range of the values is from 0 to the negative signed maximum times 2 plus 1.

-Values of unsigned integral types are represented with a simple base 2 representation.
-Values of signed types use 2s complement signed number representation.
+Values of unsigned integral types are represented with a simple [base 2][wiki-binary] representation.
+Values of signed types use [2s complement][wiki-twos-complement] signed number representation.

 The multiplicity of integer types reflects machine architectures, in the size of registers, the size of CPU instruction arguments and the treatment of sign within the CPU.
 A value of type `long` uses 64 bits whereas a value of type `sbyte` uses 8 bits.
-In some cases there will be implications on CPU performance, memory usage and even disk usage (where smaller integer sizes will improve operations).
+In some cases there will be implications on CPU performance, memory usage and even disk usage (where selection of a smaller integer type will generally be beneficial).
 Selection of integer `type` can also be a rough and ready wsy of communicating information to other developers about the expected range of values.
 The `int` type is widely used as the default type where nothing special has been identified about the particular usage.
 The `long` or `ulong` is widely used as a simple identifier.
+The size of the type in bytes determines the range of values.

 The types discussed so far are _primitive_ types.
-Each is paired with a `struct` alias which implements fields (such as `MinValue`) which are associated with the type.
+Each is paired with a `struct` alias which implements fields (such as `MinValue`) and methods (such as `ToString()`) which are associated with the type.
 Some examples are: `sbyte` / `SByte`, `ushort` / `UInt16` and `long` / `Int64`.

 |        | Width  | Minimum                    | Maximum                     |
 | ------ | ------ | -------------------------- | --------------------------- |